Chargeback Rebuttal Letter: What to Write, What to Check, and When It Won't Be Enough

 DisputeDesk Editorial

 A rebuttal letter is the narrative cover document you submit alongside your evidence when contesting a chargeback.
-It tells the bank reviewer exactly why the dispute should be reversed, guiding them through your evidence in a logical order.
+Its job is to tell the bank reviewer exactly why the dispute should be reversed, walking them through your evidence in a logical order so they don't have to construct the argument themselves.
+Reviewers process high volumes.
+If your letter forces them to connect dots, most won't — and you lose before the evidence is fully evaluated.

 Key Takeaways